Ny-Ålesund: History

 Between 1925 and 1928, four attempts were made to reach the North Pole by air from Ny-Ålesund.
 One involved flying boats led by Roald Amundsen.
 Floyd Bennett and Richard E. Byrd made an attempt.
 Amundsen and Umberto Nobile's airship Norge left Ny-Ålesund and traveled via the North Pole to Alaska.
 Because of controversies over previous efforts, this is regarded by some as the first successful expedition to the North Pole.
 After two short skirmishes, Nobile's airship Italia left Ny-Ålesund on 23 May 1928 to reach the North Pole, but crashed on the return.

 The first fatal mining accident took place in the Ester Mine on 16 December 1926, killing two miners.
 Gradually a series of smaller accidents took place.
 The company's lack of profitability caused the government to cease subsidies from 1929.
 A small guard and maintenance crew was kept in Ny-Ålesund in the following years.

 As of 1929 Kings Bay owed NOK 18.6 million to the state and Aalesunds Kreditbank.
 Thus the state nationalized the company, taking effect on 23 December 1933.
 A fisheries station opened in 1935, which sold supplies to fishing vessels and carried out steaming of cod liver oil and salting of the cod.
 As the station was in need of subsidies, it was closed after two years.
 From 1936 a hotel service targeting tourists opened.
 Its most elaborate building, Nordpolhotellet, opened on 3 September 1939, although the town was abandoned just days later because of the outbreak of the Second World War.
-However, this spurred a Norwegian demand for coal, and the town was resettled on 7 May 1941.
-However, the entire island was evacuated on 29 August, with critical infrastructure blown up.
+This spurred a Norwegian demand for coal, however, and the town was resettled on 7 May 1941.
+The entire island was evacuated on 29 August, with critical infrastructure blown up.

 Kings Bay dispatched a crew after the war ended, with the first 90 workers arriving at Ny-Ålesund on 13 August 1945.
 They started reconstruction and mining commenced in November.
 Production reached 61,000 tonnes in 1947.
 A 4 December 1948 explosion killed fifteen miners.
 A trial postal air drop took place in 1946, and regular services were provided from 1949.
 Weather observations were carried out in 1950 to 1953, and again after 1961.
 The mine flooded on 26 April 1949 and it took half a year to empty it.
 On 7 January 1951 there was an explosion in the Ester V Mine, killing nine men.

 On 19 March 1952, yet another explosion took place in the Ester Mine, this time killing nineteen men.
 These caused several investigations and inquiries, leading to improvements to mining safety.